benashford/rs-transducers/README.md

 1. By passing this to the `new` function of a transducer a new reducing function is returned.
 2. Call `init` on the reducing function.
 3. For each piece of data call `step`.
-4. Finally `complete` returns the final data.
+4. Finally call `complete`.

+It is the responsibility of the implementation to retain access to the constructed data structure.

 ## License